Kokotto3000/MelyssaAuberton_12_28122021/README.md

 In this project, I used the chart library [Recharts](https://recharts.org/en-US/) to generate the charts.

+The application is under construction :
+- navigation bars (principal and secondary) aren't working now
+- optimal resolution must be at least 1024*780px minimum.

 ## Prerequisites

 - You will need [Git](https://git-scm.com/) to clone the repository.